Secure Trajectory Planning Against Undetectable Spoofing Attacks: Introduction

 \textbf{Related work} Security of cyber-physical systems is, by now, a widely studied topic across the controls and computer science communities, among others.
-Yet, most methods are applicable to static systems or systems with linear dynamics \cite{YZL-AD-IM-MDDB:16,FP-FD-FB:10y,CZB-FP-VG:16, YM-BS:10a,FH-PT-SD:11}, and theoretical results and tools for the security of systems with nonlinear dynamics are still critically lacking.
-Few exceptions are \cite{JPH-SDB:19}, which considers the problem of controlling a system under coordinated actuation and deception attacks in a game- theoretic framework, \cite{YS-PN-NB-AS-SA-PT-15} that focuses on nonlinear systems satisfying differentially flatness properties, and the recent articles \cite{QU-DF-YHC-CJT:18,JK-CL-HS-YE-JHS:18}, which are however restricted to particular classes of nonlinear dynamics, to attacks modifying the system measurements only, and to the secure estimation problem.
-Instead, in this work we focus on characterizing detectability for attacks modifying both the measurements and the input of the system, on quantifying the extent of their perturbation, and on the problem of designing nominal control inputs to restrict or prevent undetectable attacks.
+Yet, most methods are applicable to static systems or systems with linear dynamics \cite{YZL-AD-FS-IM-MDDB:19,FP-FD-FB:10y,CZB-FP-VG:16, YM-BS:10a,FH-PT-SD:11}, and theoretical results and tools for the security of systems with nonlinear dynamics are still critically lacking.
+Few exceptions are \cite{JPH-SDB:19}, which considers the problem of controlling a system under attack in a game-theoretic framework, \cite{YS-PN-NB-AS-SA-PT-15}, which focuses on nonlinear systems satisfying differential flatness properties, and the recent articles \cite{QU-DF-YHC-CJT:18,JK-CL-HS-YE-JHS:18}, which are however restricted to state the estimation problem in the presence of attacks modifying the system measurements only.
+Instead, in this work we focus on characterizing detectability of attacks modifying both the measurements and the input of the system, on quantifying their effects on the trajectories, and on the problem of designing nominal control inputs to restrict or prevent undetectable attacks.

 The literature on GNSS spoofing attack mechanisms and their detection is also related to this paper.
 Existing approaches to identify and prevent spoofing attacks can be divided into two categories: filtering-based and redundancy-based techniques.
-Filtering-based detection relies on signal processing methods to reveal compromised streams of sensory data; e.g., see \cite{AB-AJ-VD-JN-GL:12,XJ-JZ-BJH-JJM-ADD:13}.
-Redundancy-based techniques, instead, rely on the measurement of multiple sensors to reveal inconsistent data; e.g., see \cite{PFS-BNA-KCS-RJH:14,QZ-SH-FL-MC:16,DSR-PFS-KCS:15, LMP-BWO-SPP-JAB-KDW-TEH:14, MLP-BWO-JAB-DPS-TEH:13,PYM-TEH-NML:09}.
+Filtering-based detection techniques rely on signal processing methods to reveal compromised streams of sensory data (e.g., see \cite{AB-AJ-VD-JN-GL:12,XJ-JZ-BJH-JJM-ADD:13}).
+Redundancy-based techniques, instead, rely on the availability of measurement from multiple types of sensors to reveal inconsistency in the data (e.g., see \cite{PFS-BNA-KCS-RJH:14,QZ-SH-FL-MC:16,DSR-PFS-KCS:15, LMP-BWO-SPP-JAB-KDW-TEH:14, MLP-BWO-JAB-DPS-TEH:13,PYM-TEH-NML:09}).
 The methods developed in this work combine these two principles.
-In fact, detection is achieved by processing the sensory data over time, thus ensuring compatibility of the measurements with the robot dynamical model, and by processing the measurements of two or more sensors, thus exploiting redundancy across the two channels.
+In fact, detection is achieved by processing the sensory data over time, thus ensuring compatibility between the measurements and the robot dynamical model, and by processing the measurements of two or more sensors, thus exploiting redundancy across the two channels.